School Based Therapist-Mental Health Partnership Licensed/Credentialed Pittsburgh, PA (Part-Time) (Personal Services)

 This is an exciting time to join the Glade Run School Based Mental Health Program which is enjoying tremendous expansion across Allegheny, Beaver, and Butler Counties!
 We are looking for bright, passionate, creative mental health therapists to grow along with us.

 Job Description: The School Based Therapist works primarily from a school setting.
 Job responsibilities include: completing client intakes (inclusive of psycho-social assessment, initial treatment plan and required legal consents); develop measurable treatment goals in collaboration with clients and families; complete treatment reviews in accordance with outpatient regulations; and provide individual, group, and family therapy as is clinically indicated.
 This position follows the school calendar.
 Opportunities may be available during the summer months for additional work.
-Positions are available in Pittsburgh Public, South Park and Riverview School Districts.
-These are anticipated openings for the 2020-2021 school year with interviews being scheduled starting in June 2020.
+Positions are available in Pittsburgh Public, South Park, North Allegheny and Riverview School Districts.

-Master's degree in a counseling related field, and one-year Master-level clinical experience required with at least six months of the experience working with children/adolescents.
+Master's degree in a counseling related field which must include a clinical practicum, and one-year Master-level clinical experience required with at least six months of the experience working with children/adolescents.
 Professional license and credentialed required.
 (Professional license does not include Licensed Social Worker – LSW)

 Must have audio/visual/verbal activity to provide supervision for the clients and to perform essential job function.